gitlabhq/omnibus-gitlab/doc/roles/_index.md

   This role should not be used to set up a PostgreSQL cluster in a Geo secondary site.
 Instead, see [Geo multi-node database replication](https://docs.gitlab.com/administration/geo/setup/database/#multi-node-database-replication).

-  *By default, enables all of the GitLab default single node services.
-(NGINX, Puma, Redis, Sidekiq, etc)*
+  By default, enables all of the GitLab default single node services including NGINX, Puma, Redis, and Sidekiq.

 ### Monitoring Roles